 Bayliss Park’s Veterans Plaza features names of service members from all branches of the military who made the ultimate sacrifice.
 Sculpted by renowned artist John Lajba, the plaza stands as a powerful tribute to courage across generations.

+The First Responder Public Safety Plaza honors those who serve on the front lines at home.
+Lifesize bronze statues represent members of the fire, sherrif's and police department, highway patrol, and 911 call center.
 Another stop is the Deputy Mark Burbridge Memorial, located outside the Historic Squirrel Cage Jail.
 The striking blue horse honors Deputy Burbridge, who was killed in the line of duty in 2017 during an attempted jail escape.
 Covered in imagery important to him—including motorcycles and a sheriff’s badge, the memorial serves as a deeply personal tribute to service and sacrifice.

 All Aboard for Railroad Days